 - DKIM signature ensures that the message that arrives at the mailbox provider is identical to the message that you sent.
-DKIM protects the message against a malicious alteration in transit, and it is very important for the reputation and deliverability because a valid DKIM record means that the sender takes responsibility for the content they send and the recipient who they send it to.
+DKIM protects the message against a malicious alteration in transit, and it is very important for reputation and deliverability because a valid DKIM record means that the sender takes responsibility for the content they send and the recipient to who they send it.

-NOTE: You will find a more detailed instruction on how to set up SPF and DKIM in this article.
+NOTE: You will find more detailed instructions on how to set up SPF and DKIM in this article.

 - CNAME record is a type of record in the Domain Name System (DNS), that specifies that one domain name is an alias of another domain name.
 When you use our native click and open tracking, our system automatically changes your links a bit to see the prospect’s activity.
 As we don’t have direct access to your DNS records, these links by default are not associated with your domain.
 The CNAME record will allow you to customize them and is crucial if you want to keep your email deliverability perfect.

-NOTE: You will find a more detailed instruction on how to set up CNAME in this article.
+NOTE: You will find more detailed instructions on how to set up CNAME in this article.